Anna Maria Baldursdottir converts a penalty kick in the Red Storm's BIG EAST win.

 Photos from St. John's 2-1 women's soccer win over Air Force in double overtime at Belson Stadium on Friday, August 21.

-Stone enters the 2012 with many impressive accolades, including 13 postseason tournament appearances, a 2009 NCAA Tournament berth, 1994 BIG EAST Championship and 2002 ECAC Championship titles, 2006 BIG EAST Coach of the Year honors and 2009 NSCAA Northeast Region Coach of the Year accolades.
-Stone is also a two-time winner of the St. John's Herbert Hess Coach of the Year award, winning in 1998 and 2008.
+Stone enters the 2018 season with many impressive accolades, including 17 postseason tournament appearances and three NCAA Tournament berths (2009, 2013, 2015).
+In addition to his teams taking home a number of championships (1994 BIG EAST Tournament, 2002 ECAC Championship and 2015 BIG EAST Regular Season), Stone has also earned a number of individual coaching accolades.
+He has twice been named the BIG EAST Coach of the Year (2006 and 2015) and has twice taken home NSCAA Northeast Region Coach of the Year honors (2009 and 2015).
+Stone is also a three-time winner of the St. John's Herbert Hess Coach of the Year award, winning in 1998, 2008 and 2016.

-A coach that values his team's classroom and character development, he has coached nine-straight (2003-2011), and 10 total squads that have earned the National Soccer Coaches Association of America (NSCAA) Team Academic Award.
+A coach that values his team's classroom and character development, Stone's squads received 13-straight National Soccer Coaches Association of America (NSCAA) Team Academic Awards from 2003-2013 and made it 14 out of 15 in 2017.

-He also boasts a player resume that includes 21 All-BIG EAST players and four BIG EAST All-rookie team members, including the 2002 Rookie of the Year Kaitlyn Schmidt.
-Stone has also mentored two BIG EAST All-Tournament honorees with Nicole Doran and Nicole Pasciolla, both in 2009, and the 1994 BIG EAST Tournament Most Valuable Player Cristin Burtis.
+He also boasts a player resume that includes 40 All-BIG EAST players and 10 BIG EAST All-Rookie team members, including the 2002 Rookie of the Year Kaitlyn Schmidt, as well as the 2013 Newcomer of the Year Rachel Daly.
+Stone has also mentored 10 BIG EAST All-Tournament honorees.
+He also coached the 1994 BIG EAST Tournament Most Valuable Player in Cristin Burtis.

 Off the field, Leaverton was named to the NSCAA Scholar Athlete East Region team for the second-consecutive season, and was named as a Capital One CoSIDA Academic All-District First team honoree.
-She was also a Lowes® Senior CLASS Award candidate, Stone's second in two-straight seasons.
+She was also a Lowes® Senior CLASS Award candidate, Stone's second in as many seasons.

-The highlight of Stone's consistently successful career at St. John's was the 2009 season as the Red Storm earned its first-ever NCAA Tournament berth, compiled a 13-6-2 record and posted the second-most wins in program history, one victory short of tying the record set in 1994.
+The then-highlight of Stone's consistently successful career at St. John's was the 2009 season as the Red Storm earned its first-ever NCAA Tournament berth, compiled a 13-6-2 record and posted the third-most wins in program history, one victory short of tying the then-record set in 1994.
 The Red Storm also tied school-records for BIG EAST wins (six, 2007), home victories (eight, 2007) and shutouts (10, 2008).

 Stone guided St. John's to its first-ever NSCAA Top 25 Poll appearance in 2009, eventually rising to No. 17 on Sept.
 28. The program also received its highest ranking in history in the Soccer America Poll, when it was listed as No. 11 on Oct.
 5. The Red Storm recorded three victories over Top 25 opponents, nabbing 2-1 victories over then-No. 12 USC on Aug.
 30 and then-No. 12 Indiana on Sept.
 13, and posting a 1-0 win over then-No. 16 UConn on Sept.
 24. The Red Storm also advanced to the BIG EAST Championship Semifinals, losing a closely-decided contest in overtime.
 For his efforts, Stone was named the BigAppleSoccer.com Coach of the Year and earned NSCAA Northeast Region Coach of the Year accolades.